rohanworks8660/Banking_Website-main/README.md

 # Banking Website
 The Online Bank System has the following functionalities :
-  1. Login/Logout
+- Login/Logout
-       Login as existing user or new user .
+     -  Login as existing user or new user .
-       Existing user logs in with username and password.
+     -  Existing user logs in with username and password.
-       While new user creates a username and password.
+     -  While new user creates a username and password.

-  2. Account Management
-       Create or delete accounts ,View account details , account balance , view number of accounts of each user and their respective details.
+- Home Page – active navbar with various tabs that redirect to their respective pages.

+- Services made available  :-
+  - Check User Balance
+  - Deposit Money
+  - Withdraw Money
+  - Transaction History
+  - Transfer Money (to different account)

+- Logout -  successfully upon completion of all required tasks.

-       For new users , on account creation - a random account number is generated and provided.
+- Account Management : For new users , on account creation - a random account number is generated and provided.

-  3. Transaction Management
-       Withdraw, Deposit

-  4. Statement Generation
-       based on specified criteria (credit transactions, debit transactions over the given period)
+- Statement Generation : based on specified criteria (credit transactions, debit transactions)

-  5. Electronic Clearance Service
 ---------------------
 ##  Steps to follow while setting up first time: